Legal professions - Netherlands

 Anyone who is suspected of committing a criminal offence will have to deal with the OM.
 The OM is the only body in the Netherlands that can bring suspects to trial.
 It ensures that criminal offences are investigated and prosecutions brought.

 It works in collaboration with the police and other investigation services.
 The Public Prosecutor is in charge of investigations.
 The OM also oversees the proper enforcement of court rulings; fines must be paid, prison sentences served, and community service carried out.
-Together with the judges, the Office is part of the judiciary.
+Together with the judges, the Public Prosecutor is part of the judiciary.
 The OM is therefore not a Ministry in the usual sense of the word at all.

 Judges are appointed by the Crown under the responsibility of the Minister of Justice and Security.
 Only Dutch nationals can be appointed to the office of judge.
 Candidates must hold a law degree from a Dutch university.